 If you would like to find out more, please read Our Lady of Controversy: Alma Lopez's 'Irreverent Apparition' edited by Alicia Gaspar de Alba and Alma Lopez.

 Here are 260 (as of 09/10/2011) online news entries about this image.
+At some point, I will do a web search in order to update this section.
 I began archiving them when "Our Lady" digital print was on exhibition in Cyber Arte: Tradition Meets Technology at the Museum of International Folk Art in Santa Fe, New Mexico from February 25 through October 28, 2001.

 For over ten years, I have performed online searches about "Our Lady" print.
 I archive them here using my own resources because I feel that this is an important debate.